jamdang/CarND-Advanced-Lane-Lines/writeup.md

 By applying the `cal_undistort()` function in cell 3 with the obtained camera calibration/distortion coefficients ('mtx', 'dist'), I get the distortion-corrected image of one of the test images:
 ![alt text][image2]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image for edge detection. `abs_sobel_thresh()` function in cell 6 implements the directional gradient; `mag_thresh()` in cell 7 implements the gradient magnitude;  `dir_threshold()` in cell 8 implements the gradient direction; `hls_select()` in cell 9 implements the color space and s channel selection.
+Here's an example of my output for this step.
 ![alt text][image3]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.